Sonia Sotomayor Dissent: SCOTUS Justice Destroys Conservatives' Favorable Muslim Travel Ban Ruling

 The five justices who voted to uphold the ban were Roberts, Samuel Alito, Clarence Thomas, Anthony Kennedy and Neil Gorsuch — all appointed by Republican presidents.
 Roberts and Alito were appointed by President George W. Bush, Thomas by President George H.W.
 Bush, Kennedy by President Ronald Reagan and Gorsuch by Trump, as the political reference site Green Papers records.

 Justices Sotomayor, Ruth Bader Ginsburg, Stephen Breyer and Elena Kagan all voted to strike down the travel ban.
-All were appointed by Democratic presidents — Sotomoayor and Kagan by President Barack Obama, Breyer and Ginsburg by President Bill Clinton.
+All were appointed by Democratic presidents — Sotomayor and Kagan by President Barack Obama, Breyer and Ginsburg by President Bill Clinton.

 Trump’s travel ban executive order, his third after two earlier versions were struck down by lower courts, was “expressly premised on legitimate purposes: preventing entry of nationals who cannot be adequately vetted and inducing other nations to improve their practices,” Roberts wrote in the majority Supreme Court opinion.
 “The text says nothing about religion.”